qbreader/logs/light-vs-dark.md

 If a user has a system preference, then qbreader uses that.
 Otherwise, qbreader defaults to the previously selected mode.
-If no mode has been selected, then qbreader defaults to light mode[^2].
+If no mode has been selected, then qbreader defaults to dark mode[^2].

 The following SQL queries are used to determine the number of requests for light and dark mode.